[robotics-worldwide] [jobs] Ph.D. Student-Autonomous Robotic Systems and Networked Control Systems

 The newly established Autonomous Robotic Systems Laboratory, associated with the Department of Mechanical Engineering at the University of Massachusetts, Lowell, invites applications for a Ph.D.
 Student.

 The successful applicant will work under the supervision of Dr. Ioannis Raptis to conduct research in the areas of Multi-Agent Control Systems and Autonomous Robotic Systems.
 The research has both theoretical and applied components, and involves the development of cooperative control algorithms for multi-agent networks, distributed sensor networks and nonlinear control design of autonomous robotics vehicles.
 The assistantship includes a tuition waiver and a graduate student stipend.
 Students from all majors relevant to Control Systems and Robotics are encouraged to apply including, but not limited to, Mechanical Engineering, Electrical and Computer Engineering and Aerospace Engineering.

-- M.S. degree in mechanical engineering, electrical and computer engineering, aerospace engineering or a closely related area.
+- B.S. degree (M.S. degree is preferable) in mechanical engineering, electrical and computer engineering, computer science, aerospace engineering or a closely related area.